ISEE Dual Credit Program

 - The Student Information, Course Listing, High School Representative Signature, Student Signature, and Parent/Guardian signature must be complete.
 Forms with missing information will not be processed.
 The UNM Dual Credit Coordinator or Supervisor are the only ones authorized to sign for Postsecondary Representative on behalf of UNM.
 They will sign off after review and approval of the complete admission packet.

-- Must be on the List of Approved Courses for their high school.
+- Courses must be on the List of Approved Courses for their high school.

 - Students or a high school representative may submit this form to dualcredit@unm.edu once it is complete.